-The story behind this website starts over ten years ago.
-My husband and I had been listening to our pastor preach on the persecuted church around the world.
-Inspired by his teaching, we stumbled upon a video on the internet by Michael Card, showing imprisoned Chinese pastors being forced to work 16 hours a day until their fingers bled, making Christmas lights to send to the U.S. Wanting to show empathy for our suffering brethren, we made a decision that day to stop buying products made in China.
+The story behind this website starts over twelve years ago.
+My husband and I stumbled upon a video by Michael Card, showing imprisoned Chinese pastors being forced to work 16 hours a day until their fingers bled, making Christmas lights to send to the U.S. Wanting to show empathy for their suffering, we made a decision that day to stop buying products made in China.

 As you can imagine, shopping for our family has been rather difficult ever since.
 But every time I put an object back on the shelf, disappointed after checking the label, I would remember those struggling in China and it no longer felt like such an inconvenience.

-I needed to know why I was shopping the way I was and whether or not it was worth it.
+I needed to know why I was shopping the way I was and whether or not it was worth doing.
 So I began reading...and researching...and studying...and praying....and researching some more.
 I learned about globalization, economics, poverty, modern-day slavery, child trafficking, sweatshops, bonded labor, fair trade, direct trade, free trade, trade agreements, activism, etc. until my head swam.
-(For more information, check out my RESEARCH page.)
+(Click here to learn more.)
 I studied the issues from all sides and bounced deep questions off my patient husband, who as a first-year middle-school teacher already had enough on his plate!

 The more I learned, the more depressed I became.
-The problems were so deep and so vast and so far away.
+To be honest, it would have been easier to stop researching.
+As the saying goes, "Ignorance is bliss!"
+And the problems were so deep and so vast and so far away.
 How could I possibly make a difference?
 Yet the more helpless I felt, the more passionate I became to do something.
 The question was what?

 At last I had found my mission.
 To connect people who want to make a difference by how they shop with those who are out there combating exploitation in the most positive way imaginable through God's love.
 So I have taken my years of research and combined it all into one, easy to use website so you can too can learn how to change how you shop.
 (I created the website I wish I had stumbled on years ago!)
 And you will find you are not alone.
 People from many different denominations, countries and backgrounds are also joining in to help rescue people from poverty and exploitation, utilizing trade to change lives.
 So, please help me spread the word, and together we can change the world by how we shop!
 Like Matthew West sings, let us "Do Something"...